 Other changes that may have an effect on the market are:

-- An additional tax charge occurs on dividends and another change in the budget in April 2016 is every individual will have a tax free dividend allowance of £5,000.
+- An additional tax charges recently came into force on dividends, every individual will have a tax free dividend allowance of £5,000.
 After that dividends will be taxed at 7.5%, 32.5% or 38.1% depending on whether the individual’s income falls into the tax bands.

 Stamp Duty Changes